cilium/cilium/Documentation/operations/upgrade.rst

   from policy-selected node-local backends destined to the policy's frontend, back to the node-local backends.
 To override this behavior, which is enabled by default, create local redirect policies with the ``skipRedirectFromBackend`` flag set to ``false``.
+* Detection and reconfiguration on changes to native network devices and their addresses is now the default.
+Cilium will now load the native device BPF program onto devices that appear after Cilium has started.
+NodePort services are now available on addresses assigned after Cilium has started.
+The set of addresses to use for NodePort can be configured with the Helm option ``nodePort.addresses``.
+  The related Helm option ``enableRuntimeDeviceDetection`` has been deprecated and will be removed in future release.
+The devices and the addresses Cilium considers the node's addresses can be inspected with the ``cilium-dbg statedb devices`` and ``cilium-dbg statedb node-addresses`` commands.

 Removed Options
 ~~~~~~~~~~~~~~~